 ¶1.
 Then Elihu answered and said,

-2.“Do you consider this to be just?
-You say, ‘My righteousness is more than God’s.’
+2.“Do you consider this right, that you say, ‘My righteousness is greater than God’s’?

 4.I, even I, will answer you, and your friends with you.

-6.If you have sinned, what do you accomplish against Him?
-Even if your transgressions are many, what do you do to Him?
+6.If you have sinned, what will you have done against Him?
+Even if your transgressions are many, what will you have done to Him?

-7.If you are righteous, what have you given Him?
+7.If you are righteous, what have you benefitted Him?
 Or what has He received from your hand?

-8.Your wickedness touches on a man like you, and your righteousness touches on the son of man.
+8.Your wickedness affects a man like yourself, and your righteousness, the son of man.

-9.People cry out because of a multitude of oppressions; they cry for help because of the arm of mighty men.
+¶9.
+“Because of a multitude of oppressions, people cry out.
+They cry for help because of the power of great men,

-11.who teaches us more than the beasts of the field and makes us wiser than the fowl of the air?’
+11.who teaches us more than the beasts of earth and makes us wiser than the fowl of heaven?’

-12.There, they cry out (but He does not answer) because of the pride of the wicked.
+12.They may cry out, but He will not answer because of the pride of wicked men.

-13.Surely, God will not reply to empty speech; the Almighty will not even pay attention to it.
+13.Surely, God will not regard empty speech; the Almighty will not even pay attention to it.

-15.And now, because He has not visited in His anger, nor taken much notice of transgression,
+15.And now, because He has not visited in His anger nor taken notice of an abundance of transgression,

 16.vain Job opens his mouth with empty talk and multiplies words without knowledge.”